solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.]

-> **Note:** Single servers are best suited for existing applications
+> ![Note icon][Note] **Note:** Single servers are best suited for
-> already leveraging Single Server.
-For all new developments or
+> existing applications already leveraging Single Server.
+For all new
-> migrations, Flexible Server is the recommended deployment option.
+> developments or migrations, Flexible Server is the recommended

-> **Note:** This guide will focus primarily on Flexible Server and will
+> deployment option.
+This guide will focus primarily on Flexible Server
-> not explore Single Server in depth.
+> and will not explore Single Server in depth.

 ## Migrate to Flexible Server